 - Dip in the Margarita mix and gently twist to coat.

-Other Variations of this Frozen Pineapple Margarita Cocktail
+Other Variations of this Blended Pineapple Cocktail

 We love the Marg for its versatility.
 Thanks to the bold tequila foundation, you can throw any fruit or herb into the mix.